What is Hadoop?

 As Big Data tends to be distributed and unstructured in nature, HADOOP clusters are best suited for analysis of Big Data.
 Since it is processing logic (not the actual data) that flows to the computing nodes, less network bandwidth is consumed.
 This concept is called as data locality concept which helps increase the efficiency of Hadoop based applications.

 HADOOP clusters can easily be scaled to any extent by adding additional cluster nodes and thus allows for the growth of Big Data.
 Also, scaling does not require modifications to application logic.

 HADOOP ecosystem has a provision to replicate the input data on to other cluster nodes.
 That way, in the event of a cluster node failure, data processing can still proceed by using data stored on another cluster node.

-Topology (Arrangment) of the network, affects performance of the Hadoop cluster when size of the hadoop cluster grows.
+Topology (Arrangment) of the network, affects the performance of the Hadoop cluster when the size of the Hadoop cluster grows.
 In addition to the performance, one also needs to care about the high availability and handling of failures.
-In order to achieve this Hadoop cluster formation makes use of network topology.
+In order to achieve this Hadoop, cluster formation makes use of network topology.

 - Processes on the same node